Economy of Turkmenistan: Natural gas and oil exports

 Based on Chinese and Turkmen official trade data, China is the major importer of Turkmenistan's natural gas, with historical volumes between 32 and 35 billion cubic meters per annum (bcma).
-Thirty-five bcma is Turkmenistan's quota on the Central Asia–China gas pipeline.
+Originally, thirty-five bcma was Turkmenistan's quota on the Central Asia–China gas pipeline, but in August 2023, the Turkmenistan Ministry of Foreign Affairs stated that Turkmenistan's quota on this pipeline system was 40 bcma.
 Turkmen media reported that in 2022 China imported 43.2 bcm of natural gas via that pipeline, but did not specify how much of that originated in Turkmenistan.
+Subsequently, press reports stated Turkmen natural gas exports to China in 2022 totalled 34.09 bcm.

 Smaller volumes of pipeline gas are also bought by Russia's Gazprom, with 4 bcm in 2019, 4.7 bcm in 2020, and approximately 10 bcm in 2021.
 Some of this gas is sold onward to Uzbekistan.
 In June 2019 Russia and Turkmenistan signed a five-year agreement for annual deliveries of 5.5 bcm.

+Sales of pipeline gas to Iran ceased in 2017 due to a dispute over arrears, but resumed in Summer 2023 with test shipments of 10 million cubic meters (mcm) per day.
+The deal, signed in June 2023, envisions export of up to 20 mcm per day of natural gas to Iran.

 In November 2021, the governments of Turkmenistan, Iran, and Azerbaijan announced agreement on a natural gas swap of up to 2 billion cubic meters per year, with Turkmen gas to flow to Iran, and Iranian gas to flow to Azerbaijan.
 Iran's oil minister, Javad Owji, declared readiness to increase the swap volume to 15 bcma.
+In August 2023 media reported that the volume of gas swapped had risen from 4.5 million cubic meters per day to 8 mcm per day.

+According to BP's Statistical Review of World Energy 2021, Turkmenistan's natural gas exports in 2020, by destination, in billion cubic meters were:

+Value of exports

 Chinese sources reported that in 2021 Turkmenistan earned $6.79 billion for delivering natural gas to China.
 Chinese Customs statistics show China imported natural gas from Turkmenistan from January through November 2022 valued at $9.28 billion.

-According to BP's Statistical Review of World Energy 2021, Turkmenistan's natural gas exports in 2020, by destination, in billion cubic meters were:
+Azerbaijan imported 857 million cubic meters (mcm) of natural gas from Turkmenistan in calendar year 2022, worth "over $130.63 million".

 In June 2021 Turkmenistan and China announced award of a tender to CNPC Chuanging Drilling Engineering Company, Ltd. for drilling gas wells in the Galkynysh gas field in return for payment in kind of 17 bcm of natural gas delivered over a period of three years.
 The first of these wells was commissioned in January 2023.